-Host friends may be single, married, domestic partners, retired, or families with children.
-Host friends live in the Eau Claire community and are volunteers.
-Hosts are not current traditional UW - Eau Claire students.
+No!
+Host Friends may be single, married, domestic partners, retired, or families with children.
+Host friends live in the Chippewa Valley community and are volunteers.
+The only exception is that host friends cannot be current, traditional UW - Eau Claire students.

-3. Do students stay with their Host Freind(s) the entire time they are in Eau Claire?
+3. Do students stay with their Host Friend(s) the entire time they are in Eau Claire?

 4. What if we have a vacation planned while our international student is here?

-Once the students have settled into their life in Eau Claire they generally become pretty independent.
+Once the students have settled into their life in Eau Claire, they generally become very independent.
 We encourage hosts and students to maintain contact at least once per month during the student's first semester at UW-Eau Claire, but you should continue to go about your life as you normally would, including vacations.

 5. Can we host more than one student at a time?

 Yes!
 Some Host Friends host two or more students at once.
 Many who have continuing students will host additional new students in subsequent semesters.